robinvdheijden/MLOps-in-a-day-Tutorial-Guide/README.md

    - Name your service connection: `quick-starts-sc-rg`
    - Grant access permission to all pipelines

    b.
-Subscription: `Azure Labs H-06`
+Subscription: Select the Azure subscription to use.

    c.
 Resource group: This value should match the value you just provided in the library as a variable: `RG-XXXXXX` (replace `XXXXXX` with your UniqueID)